INTERVIEWS

 WOULD YOU EVER CONSIDER PLAYING EL MONSTRO IN AN ELECTRIC ENSEMBLE?

-instrument emanates from a speaker as opposed to the f hole of an acoustic bass, the soundboard of a grand piano
+a speaker as opposed to the f hole of an acoustic bass, the soundboard of a grand piano or

 HOW MANY ENSEMBLES DO YOU PLAY WITH NOW?